francescortu/Genetics_ANN/README.md

 This repository contains an implementation of the DENSER approach for automatic selection of a Convoluational Neural Network (CNN) architecture.
 The approach is described in the paper: [DENSER: Automatic Selection of Convolutional Neural Network Architectures](https://arxiv.org/abs/1904.08900).

 ## DENSER
-The DENSER approach is based on the idea of using a grammatic to describe the architecture of a CNN.
-The grammatic is used to generate a population of CNN architectures.
-The population is then evaluated using a fitness function.
+The DENSER approach is based on the idea of using a grammar to describe the architecture of a CNN.
+The grammar is used to dynamically generate a population of CNN architectures.
+Each individual of the population is then evaluated using a fitness function.
 The fitness function is based on the accuracy of the CNN on a validation set.
-The best performing CNN is then used to generate a new population.
+The obtained CNNs are then used to generate a new population; through the use of genetic operators like crossovers and mutations new individuals are created from the previous ones.
 This process is repeated until a CNN is found that meets the desired accuracy on the validation set.

 ### Grammatic